-The amendments become effective for annual reporting periods beginning on or after 1 January 2023 with earlier application permitted and apply to changes in accounting policies and changes in accounting estimates that occur on or after the beginning of that period.
+The amendments become effective for annual reporting periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
 The amendments introduce a new definition of accounting estimates, defined as monetary amounts in financial statements that are subject to measurement uncertainty, if they do not result from a correction of prior period error.
 Also, the amendments clarify what changes in accounting estimates are and how these differ from changes in accounting policies and corrections of errors.

-The requirements of this standard are not expected to have a material impact on the Central Bank's financial statements.
+The amendments of this standard had no impact on the financial statements of the Central Bank.